X01XX/Unorthodox-Expert-System/README.md

 The goal is a better and better understanding, due to samples gathered by circumstance and intention.

-Then be able to plan a series of steps to change the current state to a goal state.
+Then be able to plan, and execute, a series of steps to change the current state to a goal state.